Kim Peek: Activity before and after Rain Man

 During his adult life, Peek attended the Columbus Center, earning $40 a week completing payrolls for 86 employees of the Salt Lake City School District.
 In 1984, screenwriter Barry Morrow met Peek in Arlington, Texas.
 Morrow was so impressed by Peek and his abilities that Morrow determined to write a feature film centered on a character like Kim.
 The result was the 1988 Academy Award-winning feature film Rain Man.
-The character of Raymond Babbitt, although inspired by Peek, was depicted as being an individual with autism.
+The character of Raymond Babbitt, inspired by Peek, was depicted as being a person with autism.
 Dustin Hoffman, who portrayed Babbitt in the film, met Peek and other individuals that displayed savant mannerisms, studying their characteristics and nature in order to play the role as accurately as possible.

 The movie led to many requests for appearances, both in-person and on television, which increased Peek's self-confidence.
 Barry Morrow gave Peek his Oscar statuette to carry with him and show at these appearances; it has since been referred to as the "Most Loved Oscar Statue" because it has been held by more people than any other.
 Peek also enjoyed approaching strangers and showing them his talent for calendar calculations by telling them on which day of the week they were born and what news items were on the front page of major newspapers that day.
 After gaining fame as a savant, Peek toured and demonstrated his abilities, often visiting schools, traveling with and assisted by his father who cared for and managed him, performing many motor tasks that Kim found difficult.